 Unfortunately, determining a business’s risk factors isn’t that straightforward.
 Underwriters spend hours perusing businesses’ websites, combing through public records and scrutinizing digital footprints.
 Unsurprisingly, this method is prone to error and inconsistencies — two different underwriters could come up with completely different takes on the same company.

-Schaumburg-based SaaS company DataCubes came up with a product to make life easier for underwriters.
+Schaumburg-based SaaS company DataCubes [now Convr] came up with a product to make life easier for underwriters.

 “It's the type of work people don't want to be doing by hand,” DataCubes' VP of customer engagement Phil Alampi told Built In.
 “There's a grind to the type of work our platform relieves underwriters from doing, and it's usually welcome to unload that work.
 That enables the carrier to quote more businesses at a higher quality with the same underwriting staff.”